- The Fiscal

+Employers and employees each pay 7.65 percent of payroll in FICA taxes; the portion dedicated to Social Security is 6.2 percent and is only levied up to a maximum amount determined annually (the remaining 1.45 percent is designated for Medicare).
 Self-employed individuals also contribute to these funds through Self-Employment Contributions Act (SECA) taxes.
 The rates for SECA taxes are identical to those for FICA taxes, with the only difference being that the individual is responsible for paying both employee and employer portions of the tax.

 The Social Security payroll tax only applies up to a certain amount of a worker’s annual earnings; that limit is often referred to as the taxable maximum or the Social Security tax cap.
-For 2019, that maximum is set at $132,900, an increase of $4,500 from last year.
+For 2020, that maximum is set at $137,700, an increase of $4,800 from last year.

 Opponents argue that increasing or removing the taxable maximum would weaken the link between the amount individuals pay in Social Security taxes and the amount they receive in retirement benefits.
 Opponents also contend that while low-income earners may pay a greater share of their income in Social Security payroll taxes than do those who are wealthier, they also receive a disproportionate share of government transfer payments that are not subject to the tax.
 These opponents cite programs that have been created to — at least partially — offset the regressive nature of the Social Security payroll tax.